apitera/MOCHGroupFunctionCognitiveTesting/README.txt

 This file contains feeder visitation data of PIT-tagged Mountain Chickadees to RFID-enabled bird feeders This is used with the "Flocks_GMMdouble.R" script to produce group by individual matrices and ultimately social networks

+This file contains one object: 'in.dat' which is a named list of data frames See FILE "GrpLearn_Networks4NBDA.RData" for information on the list names and what they mean

+All data frames have the same format and column names:
+	"ID" - PIT-tag ID
+	"Date" - Date of recorded visit in MM/DD/YY format "Time" - Time of visit in HH:MM:SS with a 24 hour clock "Location" - Specific feeder identity where visit was recorded "FeedMode" - feed mode in which the feeder was operating

 -----------------------------------------
 FILE "FlockAssignments_2019_20.RData"
 -----------------------------------------
 Feeder assignment data for spatial cognitive testing (used by "Flocks_GMMdouble.R")

+This file contains two objects:
+	- birds  --PIT-tag IDs and dates of tagging (used in network creation as the enter time)
+	- flock.targets --Details of which birds were in which flocks and their assignment types etc...

+Column descriptions:
+-birds:
+	-"RFID" -- PIT-tag IDs
+	-"sub.toic" -- dates of tagging (used in network creation as the enter time) in YYYYMMDD format

+-flock.targets:
+	-"RFID" - PIT-tag IDs
+	"Elevation" - either high (H) or low (L)
+	"Array"  - ID of the feeder array each bird tested at
+	"Flock"   - arbitrary numbering system for flock membership "Target"  - "target" feeder ID used during the social learning task
+	"AssignmentType" - assignment treatment each bird was in during the social learning task where "flock" == the flock treatment and "split" == the individual treatment

 -----------------------------------------